clariceadella/BWSI_NonZeroExit_DesignChallenge/readme.md

 # BWSI Embedded Security & Hardware Hacking Design Challenge
-We designed a secure firmware distribution system using encryption protocols such as AES in GCM mode and HMAC.
+This design is by team Non-zero Exit which is made up of Alice, Clarice, Luke, and Maddie.
+Together we designed a secure firmware distribution system for a self-driving car using encryption protocols such as AES in GCM mode and HMAC.

 ## Requirements
 * Python 3